technicat/TootSDK/FORK.md

 ` Define `Instance` as a protocol featuring the commonality between `InstanceV1` and `InstanceV2`
 - Moved `Configuration` up so it  an be shared among the two instance versions
 - `InstanceRule` text is not optional
-- added `TootClient.getInstancePeers`
+- Added `TootClient.getInstancePeers`
-- make InstanceV1.stats optional (not optional in spec but missing in micro.blog)
+- Make InstanceV1.stats optional (not optional in spec but missing in micro.blog)
-- added `TootClient.getInstanceActivity`
+- Added `TootClient.getInstanceActivity`
-- made `Activity` fields public
+- Made `Activity` fields public
+- Added optional `pleroma` field

 ### ISOCode